intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 A foreach loop that executes the loop's range [from; to) without any sequence guarantee.
 The region of a foreach is a *spmd region*.

-The loop's range [from; to) is given by the first integer value and second integer value, and the trip count is stored in the local identifier.
+The trip count is stored in the first local identifier and is accessible within the loop body.
-The integer type of the loop variable and the loop bounds is given after the colon.
+The loop's range [from; to) is given by the first and the second local identifier after the equals sign.
-The default integer type is ``index``.
+The integer type of the loop variable and the loop bounds is given after the colon and the default integer type is ``index``.

 GEMM
 ....